elipousson/old_website/_posts/2017-02-17-switching-g-suite-markdown.md

 ## Converting Google Docs or Sheets to Markdown

-If you need to work with both Google Docs and Markdown files there are a couple extensions and scripts that can help make the process easier:
+If you need to work with _both_ Google Docs and Markdown text files, here are a couple extensions and scripts that can help make the process easier:

 - [Export as Markdown](https://chrome.google.com/webstore/detail/export-as-markdown/hbojhdcnbcondcdfpfocpkjkfkbnbdad?utm_source=permalink)
 - [Gabriel](http://thiscouldbejd.github.io/Gabriel/) ([Extension](https://chrome.google.com/webstore/detail/gabriel/okimajjeocnndpifeelaajdebkkbckff?utm_source=permalink); [GitHub repo](https://github.com/thiscouldbejd/Gabriel))
 - [gdocs2md](https://github.com/mangini/gdocs2md) (GitHub repo)
 - [sheetdown](https://github.com/jlord/sheetdown) (GitHub repo)

-If you need to work with both Google Sheets and Markdown files or CSV files there are a couple extensions that can help make the process easier:
+If you need to work with both Google Sheets and Markdown text files or CSV files, here are a couple extensions that can help make the process easier:

 - [Crop Sheet](https://chrome.google.com/webstore/detail/crop-sheet/aojcceglbipehndciapjedoomockgagl?utm_source=permalink)
 - [Markdown Table Maker](https://chrome.google.com/webstore/detail/markdowntablemaker/cofkbgfmijanlcdooemafafokhhaeold?utm_source=permalink) ([GitHub repo](https://github.com/pffy/googledocs-addon-markdowntablefive))

 ## Questions or suggestions?

-I'll try to keep this up to date.
-If you have any comments or suggestions, please add an issue to [my GitHub repo](https://github.com/elipousson/elipousson.github.io) or just say hello [on Twitter](https://twitter.com/elipousson).
+I'll try to keep this updated if any of the links break or someone makes a useful new tool.
+If you have any comments or suggestions for this post, please add an issue to [my GitHub repo](https://github.com/elipousson/elipousson.github.io) or just say hello [on Twitter](https://twitter.com/elipousson).

 P.S.
 Here are some related things that look interesting but I don't know anything about them so can't really recommend them: